Money market accounts vs. savings accounts: What's right for you?

 • A savings account can be ideal for smaller, short-term financial goals.
 A money market account may be better for slightly longer-term, higher-value goals.

-Money market account vs. savings account: What's the difference?
+Money market account vs. savings account: What are the key differences?

 Money market and savings account pros and cons

-Each account has benefits and drawbacks, depending on your financial goals and needs.
+Each type of account has benefits and drawbacks, depending on your financial goals and needs.

 • Interest rates may be higher than on a regular savings account.